cloudmesh-community/book/chapters/prg/python/python-intro.md

 * Learn quickly Python under the assumption you know a programming language
 * Work with modules
 * Understand docopts and cmd
-* Contuct some python examples to refresh your python knpwledge
+* Conduct some Python examples to refresh your Python knowledge
 * Learn about the `map` function in Python
-* Learn how to start subprocesses and rederect their output
+* Learn how to start subprocesses and redirect their output
 * Learn more advanced constructs such as multiprocessing and Queues
 * Understand why we do not use `anaconda`
-* Get familiar with `pyenv`
+* Get familiar with `venv`

 ---